CyberFlameGO/svnpython/Doc/library/decimal.rst

   people learn at school." -- excerpt from the decimal arithmetic specification.

 * Decimal numbers can be represented exactly.
-In contrast, numbers like :const:`1.1` and :const:`2.2` do not have an exact representations in binary floating point.
-End users typically would not expect ``1.1 + 2.2`` to display as :const:`3.3000000000000003` as it does with binary floating point.
+In contrast, numbers like :const:`1.1` do not have an exact representation in binary floating point.
+End users typically would not expect :const:`1.1` to display as :const:`1.1000000000000001` as it does with binary floating point.

 * The exactness carries over into arithmetic.
 In decimal floating point, ``0.1
   + 0.1 + 0.1 - 0.3`` is exactly equal to zero.
 In binary floating point, the result